-7) Peer Evaluation For this course you will also evaluate your teammates.
+7) Team Review For this course you will also evaluate your teammates.
 To garner the best possible team peer evaluation, it will be necessary for you to know what your responsibilities are and to execute those for your team.
 It is imperative that you communicate often, attend meetings, complete your assignments on time, and help lead the team to success.
-Be sure to use each team member's resources as you would in any organization.
+Be sure to use each team member's resources as effectively as you can.
 It isn't necessary for every member to work an equal amount in every area.
-Peer evaluations will reflect the amount of effort put forward by each team member in total.
-Peer evaluations will be used to adjust each individual's assignment grades from the group work.
-This adjustment can be both a positive and a negative.
+Evaluations will reflect the amount of effort put forward by each team member in total.
+Evaluations will be used to adjust each individual's assignment grades from the group work.
+This adjustment can be both a positive or a negative.
+The self-reflection piece will impact your Professionalism and Participation grade, if it is done poorly.
 2.4 Academic Honesty and Plagiarism It is important for a student's effort and credit to be recognized through class assessment.
 Credits earned for a student work due to efforts done by others are clearly unfair.
 Deliberate dishonesty is considered academic misconducts, which include plagiarism; cheating on assignments or examinations; engaging in unauthorized collaboration on academic work; taking, acquiring, or using test materials without faculty permission; submitting false or incomplete records of academic achievement; acting alone or in cooperation with another to falsify records or to obtain dishonestly grades, honors, awards, or professional endorsement; or altering, forging, or misusing a University academic record; or fabricating or falsifying of data, research procedures, or data analysis.
 All assessments are subject to academic misconduct check.
 Misconduct check may include reproducing the assessment, providing a copy to another member of faculty, and/or communicate a copy of this assignment to the PHBS Discipline Committee.
 A suspected plagiarized document/assignment submitted to a plagiarism checking service may be kept in its database for future reference purpose.
 Where violation is suspected, penalties will be implemented.
 The penalties for academic misconduct may include: deduction of honour points, a mark of zero on the assessment, a fail grade for the whole course, and reference of the matter to the Peking University Registrar.
 For more information of plagiarism, please refer to PHBS Student Handbook.
 3. Topics, Teaching and Assessment Schedule The schedule below is subject to change with notification.
-Class 1 - February 19th - Syllabus and Course Overview Class 2 - February 22nd - Introduction Article:
+Class 1 - February 18th - Syllabus and Course Overview Class 2 - February 21st - Introduction Article 1:

 Gans, Joshua, Erin L. Scott, Scott Stern, and Carl Schramm.
 (2018).
 Spotlight: Do entrepreneurs need a strategy?
 Harvard Business Review.

-Class 3 - February 26th - Effectuation
+Class 3 - February 25th - Effectuation

-Article:
+Article 2:

-Sawasvathy, Saras D. (2001).
+Sarasvathy, Saras D. (2001).
 Causation and effectuation: Toward a theoretical shift from economic inevitability to entrepreneurial contingency.
 Academy of Management Review.
-Class 4 - March 1st - Nature vs. Nurture - Teams Due Article:
+Class 4 - February 28th - Nature vs. Nurture - Teams Due Article 3:

-Eisenmann, Thomas R., Eric Ries, and Sarah Dilalrd.
+Eisenmann, Thomas R., Eric Ries, and Sarah Dillard.
 (2013).
 Hypothesis-driven entrepreneurship: The lean startup.
 Harvard Business Review.
-Class 5 - March 5th - Opportunity Recognition Article:
+Class 5 - March 3rd - Opportunity Recognition Article 4:

 Hornblower, Jocelyn, and Dennis Rohan.
 (2008).
 Identifying venture opportunities.
-Stanford Graduate School of Business.
-E-323.
-Class 6 - March 8th - Marketing - Business Idea Page Due Case 1:
+Stanford Graduate School of Business, E-323.
+Class 6 - March 6th - Marketing - Business Idea Page Due Case 1:

 Average is Beautiful: An Opportunity Worth Pursuing?

-Class 7 - March 12th - Industry
+Class 7 - March 10th - Industry

-Article:
+Article 5:

-MacMillan, Ian C., and Rita Gunther McGrath (1997).
+MacMillan, Ian C., and Rita Gunther McGrath.
+(1997).
 Discovering new points of differentiation.
 Harvard Business Review.

-Class 8 - March 15th - Business Model
+Class 8 - March 13th - Business Model

-Article:
+Article 6:

 Eisenmann, Thomas.
 (2014).
 Business model analysis for entrepreneurs.
 Harvard Business School.

-Class 9 - March 19th - Teams
+Class 9 - March 17th - Teams

-Article:
+Article 7:

 Bussgang, Jeffery, and Michael J. Roberts.
 (2015).
 Partnering with venture capitalists.
-Harvard Business Publishing Not Required:
+Harvard Business Publishing - Section 2.5 (pages 15-32) Not Required: